Acceptance of other schemes

 - “The x (insert amount) mt of biofuel that are covered by this sustainability declaration have been exclusively produced from ISCC certified input material”

 Biofuel producers wishing to apply for the described approach are kindly asked to send a written request to ISCC at info(at)iscc-system.org.
 The request has to include at the least the name and address of the certified site, the scope of the current certification as well as the name of the certification scheme and the certification body that has issued the certificate.

 Biofuels producers for which a positive decision has been made will be published here.
 ISCC certified recipients of biofuels are only allowed to include batches of biofuels in their ISCC mass balances from biofuel producers not certified under ISCC if the site of the biofuel producer is published accordingly on the ISCC website.
 Should recipients of sustainability declarations with the above-mentioned statement be in doubt of the eligibility, ISCC must be contacted for clarification.

 Eni S.p.A.
 Division Refining & Marketing Via dei Petroli 4, 30175 Venice (Italy)

 The acceptance of voluntary schemes other than ISCC requires at least a positive equivalence benchmark.
 Currently, other certification schemes than ISCC are not accepted under ISCC PLUS.

-In order to show that the entire supply chains from the farm/plantation or point origin was solely certified under ISCC, certified suppliers (certified under ISCC DE, ISCC EU or ISCC PLUS) must state ISCC COMPLIANT for delivered material.
+In order to show that the entire supply chain from the farm/plantation or point origin was solely certified under ISCC, certified suppliers (certified under ISCC DE, ISCC EU or ISCC PLUS) must state ISCC COMPLIANT for delivered material.

-Deliveries of raw material that was cultivated in Germany and proves to be SAI GOLD or SAI SILVER COMPLIANT can be accepted under ISCC PLUS as SAI GOLD COMPLIANT or SAI SILVER COMPLIANT.
+Deliveries of raw material that was cultivated in Germany or Austria and proves to be SAI GOLD or SAI SILVER COMPLIANT can be accepted under ISCC PLUS as SAI GOLD COMPLIANT or SAI SILVER COMPLIANT.